-Editing Product Fields Using Placeholders from Other Fields
+Editing Product Fields Using Dynamic Fields (formerly known as Placeholders)

-There may be times when you want to modify product fields using data from another fields.
+There may be times when you want to modify product fields using data from other fields.
 For example, you may need to add the vendor to the end of all your SEO product descriptions.
 In situations like this you can tell the app to use whatever value is in that other field as part of the new value.
-In this case, you would use the vendor placeholder to add to the beginning of the description field.
+In this case, you would use the vendor dynamic field to add to the beginning of the description field.

 This article covers:

-• Using part of a tag as a placeholder
+• Using part of a tag as a dynamic field

-• Fields that can be edited using placeholders
+• Fields that can be edited using dynamic fields

-• Fields that can be used as placeholders
+• Fields that can be used as dynamic fields

 In this example, we are going to bulk edit products by adding the text "from [VENDOR]" to the end of the product title.
 To get started, search for the products in the app you want to edit and click on then Edit Products button.
 You will then see the 'Modify Products' tab where you can configure the edit: